uva-bi-sdad/sdc.broadband.alga_dev/README.md

            TBA -- perc_total_25_3_using_devices --> perc_total_25_3_using_devices_node["Percent of the total population with a good internet speed </br> (above 25/3 MB/s, able to stream video or online game for one device)"];
 ```

-## Formulas for calculating the measures
+## Methods for calculating measures

 1. **avg_up_using_devices**
 ```math